 The first input argument, datType, indicates whether that data is integer count data from an RNA-Seq experiment ("count") or data from a microarray experiment ("array").
 The isNorm argument indicates if the input expression measures are already normalized, the default value is FALSE.
-If you want to use normalized RNA-Seq or microarray data in the analysis, the isNorm argument must be set to TRUE.
-If the data is normalized, then limma will be used for array data DE testing, but for RNA-Seq data, DE testing results must be available in the working directory in a file named "filenameRoot ERCC Pvals.csv"
+If you want to use normalized RNA-Seq or microarray data in your analysis, the isNorm argument must be set to TRUE.
+If isNorm is TRUE, then the software asks if the input data is length normalized.
+Type Y at the command line in the R console if the data is length normalized (e.g. FPKM or RPKM data) otherwise type N.

+If the data is normalized, then limma will be used for array data differential expression (DE) testing, but for normalized RNA-Seq data, DE testing results must be generated outside of the erccdashboard pipeline and the DE testing results should be provided in the working directory in a file named 'filenameRoot ERCC Pvals.csv' (for details on how to do this see section 3.1 Flexibility in Differential Expression Testing).

 The third argument, exTable, is the expression measure table.

-Take a look at the RatTox experiment count table.
+Take a look at the expression measure table from the RatTox experiment, to see an example exTable argument: